 United Nations Entity Share

 FAO 51%

 IAEA 33%

 ICAO 0%

 ILO - assessed 60%

 ILO - RB supplementary account 100%

 IMO 0%

 ITU 18%

+OHCHR 88%

 UNESCO 60%

 UNIDO 100%

-UNWTO 0%
+UNWTO 89%

 UPU 16%

 WHO - assessed 76%

 WHO - core voluntary account 100%

 WIPO 3%

 WMO 4%

 Funding data on contributions refers to actual funding for operational activities for development received in a given calendar year from Governments and other public and private sources by organizations in the United Nations development system.
 Data on resource transfers from one entity of the system to another are excluded wherever possible to avoid double counting.
-Data on
+Data on expenditures represent the support provided by the organizations of the UNDS for operational activities for development in programme countries.
+Contributions and expenditures are expressed in current United States dollars, unless otherwise stated.

-Included within the data on expenditures are programme support costs1.
+Included within the data on expenditures are programme support costs2.
 These are costs of activities of a policy-advisory, technical and implementation nature that are needed for achievement of the objectives of programmes and projects in the development focus areas of the organizations.
 These inputs are considered essential to the delivery of development results, and are not included in specific programme components or projects in country, regional, or global programme documents.
 UNDP, UNICEF, UN Women and UNFPA refer to such activities as development effectiveness